steveghee/OCTO_Studio_extensions/README.md

 ## Misc

-### Locator (** new **)
-The Locator widget can be linked to the output of finder.
-The output of locator is a matching list if location points that match the items in the find results list.
-This list could be bound to the input of the wayfinder, allow the user to locate items spatially.

 If coumpound is set to true, s single composition location (box) which encompasses all N input items, is created.
 If false, each item in the input list is mapped to center point if the item